digitalspring/whitepaper/whitepaper.md

 group over time needs to be close to zero as a single peer potentially is a member in thousands of multicast groups at the same time, depending on his and other peers' privacy settings.
-In particular, it is not feasible for multicast groups to maintain continuous TCP connections between its members.
+In particular, it is not feasible for a multicast group to maintain continuous TCP connections between its members.
 Rather, the connections have to be set up if data needs to be sent and be closed thereafter.
 In this sense, the multicast group is an offline concept that persists even when members are not